Submission statuses explained

 A submission will be Returned if you click "Cancel Reservation" before the study begins or "Stop without Completing" on Prolific during the study.

-For example you might Return your study if you realise you don't have time to complete it, or are using the wrong kind of device for the study.
-This frees up another place and means that you can no longer complete that study.
+You might return your study if you realise you don't have time to complete it, or are using the wrong kind of device for the study.
+This frees up another place and means that you can no longer complete that study

 Very occasionally if there has been a technical reason why you did not complete the study a submission will show as Returned in order to remove these submissions and not penalise you (the participant).